Hummingbirds are amazing creatures. They can fly at the speed of light forwards, backwards, and sideways—all while being able to stop on a dime!

 So, why would a hummingbird need to fly backward?
 There are actually a few benefits to these strange wing movements.

-The main benefit of flying backward for hummingbirds is that it allows them to hover in place.
+The main benefit of flying backwards for hummingbirds is that it allows them to hover in place.
 When a hummingbird wants to feed on blooms, it needs to be able to stay stationary in the air so that it can reach the nectar from flowers.

 So, by being able to hover in place while they feed, hummingbirds are able to get the food they need without wasting any energy.